Andre601/mkdocs-template/README.md

     - name: Install dependencies
       run: |
-        python -m pip install --upgrade pip setuptools python -m pip install -r requirements.txt
+        python -m pip install --upgrade pip setuptools python -m pip install -r requirements.txt # The requirements.txt has to exist for this to work.
     - name: Deploy Files
       run: |
         git config user.name "github-actions[bot]"
         git config user.email "41898282+github-actions[bot]@users.noreply.github.com"
-        git remote add gh-token "https://${{ secrets.GH_TOKEN}}@github.com/purrbot-site/Docs.git"
+        git remote add gh-token "https://${{ secrets.GH_TOKEN}}@github.com/:user/:repo.git"
         git fetch gh-token && git fetch gh-token gh-pages:gh-pages python -m mkdocs gh-deploy --clean -m "Your commit message (optional)" --remote-name gh-token git push gh-token gh-pages
 ```

-The above setup will checkout the code, setup Python 3.7, install all required dependencies and then push the changes to the GitHub Pages branch using MkDocs' `gh-deploy` command and also using the GitHub Actions account for it.
+It's important to point out, that you need to replace `:user` and `:repo` with your user/organisation name and `:repo` with the repository name.
-Note that you need to setup a Personal Access Token (PAT) and set it as Secret with the name `GH_TOKEN` for the repository.
+Additionally will you need to create a Personal Access Token (PAT) and save it as a Secret called `GH_TOKEN`

 The Action should now trigger every time you push changes to any .yml file or towards the `docs` or `theme directory`.